matuteiglesias/journal/content/Health/2025-07-04_Structured_Evening_Routine_and_Fitness_Planning.md

 The session focused on planning a structured evening routine and fitness regimen, emphasizing pre-gym preparations, post-gym activities, and avoiding new projects for a restful night.

 ### Key Activities
-- Outlined a structured evening routine for effective [[task management]].
+- Outlined a structured evening routine for effective task management.
 - Detailed a 50-minute workout structure, including warm-up, strength circuits, and cool-down.
 - Conducted a comparative analysis of chin-up holds and face-pulls to enhance shoulder health and posture.
 - Analyzed the biomechanics of the 'Empujar el suelo boca arriba' exercise, suggesting more effective alternatives.